oomol-lab/epub-translator/README.md

 translate(
-  llm=llm, # llm object constructed in the previous step source_path="/path/to/epub/file", # Original EPUB file to be translated translated_path=temp_path / "/path/to/translated/epub/file", # Path to save the translated EPUB target_language=Language.ENGLISH, # Target language for translation, in this case English.
+  llm=llm, # llm object constructed in the previous step source_path="/path/to/epub/file", # Original EPUB file to be translated translated_path="/path/to/translated/epub/file", # Path to save the translated EPUB target_language=Language.ENGLISH, # Target language for translation, in this case English.
 )
 ```